 The noted Pakistani economist Mahbub ul Haq considered four essential pillars of human development.

 - Equality (people must enjoy equitable access to opportunities)

 If development is viewed in terms of enhancing people’s basic capabilities, people must enjoy equitable access to opportunities.
 Such may be called equality-related capabilities.
-To ensure equality-related capabilities or access to opportunities what is essential is that the societal institutional structure needs to be more favourable or progressive.
+To ensure equality-related capabilities or access to opportunities the societal institutional structure needs to be progressive.